NCI-Agency/anet/docs/dev-setup.md

     The web page will say ***Template Error***

 1. If you want to see the app running, continue to the [React Frontend](#react-frontend) instructions.

+### Testing
+1. Start with a clean database when running tests: `/gradlew -PtestEnv dbDrop dbMigrate dbLoad`
+1. Run tests with a clean build: `./gradlew -Ptest cleanTest test`
+1. For client side E2E tests run the server against the test database: `./gradlew -PtestEnv run`

 ## React Frontend
 ### Initial Setup